Fourier-Mukai and autoduality for compactified Jacobians. I: Proof of Theorem C for nodal curves

 \section{Proof of Theorem C for nodal curves}

 The aim of this section is to prove Theorem C from the introduction for nodal curves.
-The key fact about fine compactified Jacobians of nodal curves that we are going to use is the following result of Alexeev-Nakamura \cite{AN} and Alexeev \cite{Ale2}.
+The key fact about fine compactified Jacobians of nodal curves that we are going to use is the following result.

-\begin{fact}[Alexeev-Nakamura, Alexeev] Let $X$ be a nodal curve and let $\un q$ be a general polarization on $X$.
+\begin{prop} Let $X$ be a nodal curve and let $\un q$ be a general polarization on $X$.
 Then we have that

-\end{fact} \begin{proof} Every fine compactified Jacobian of a nodal curve $X$ is a stable quasiabelian variety of dimension $p_a(X)$ in the sense of \cite{AN}, as proved by Alexeev in \cite[Sec.
-5.5]{Ale2}.
-Therefore, the conclusion now follows from \cite[Thm.
-4.3]{AN}, which says that for a stable quasiabelian variety of dimension $g$ the structure sheaf has the same cohomology groups of the structure sheaf of an abelian variety of dimension $g$. \end{proof}